skysqlinc/skysql-docs/docs/Data loading, Migration/Replicating data from external DB.md

-# Replicating data from external DB
+# Replicating data from an external DB

 # From a MySQL Database